 Recital Hall at the Simons Center for the Arts, 54 St. Philip Street, Charleston, SC

-Charleston Music Fest presents intimate chamber music concerts featuring the College’s faculty, and local and international artists.
-The performance on Tuesday, Oct.
-22, 2019 will take place at 7:30 p.m. at the Recital Hall in the Simons Center for the Arts, 54 Saint Philip St. General admission is $25 and $10 for all students.
-Tickets or season subscriptions can be purchased online at go.cofc.edu/cmf, by calling (843) 953-6315, or at the door.
+The concert will take place at 7:30 p.m. on Monday, Nov.
+11, 2019, at the Recital Hall of the Simons Center of the Arts, 54 Saint Philip St. General admission is $15 and $10 for all students with school I.D.
+Tickets can be purchased at the door, or they can be reserved by emailing firstname.lastname@example.org.

 Event Type: Concert, Music